getindiekit/indiekit/docs/configuration/post-types.md

 # Post types

-Micropub clients let you publish a variety of [post types](https://indieweb.org/posts#Types_of_Posts), and Indiekit lets you decide how these different types are handled.
+The Micropub API lets you publish a variety of [post types](https://indieweb.org/posts#Types_of_Posts), and Indiekit lets you decide how these different types are handled.
 You can do this by using a publication preset, configuring values manually, or a combination of both.

 For example, to use the Jekyll preset but override the `note` and `photo` post types, you would add the following to your configuration: